danzawadzki/user-app/README.md

 ### `npm run server`

 Runs the app fake rest api on the [http://localhost:8080](http://localhost:8080).
-The json file that I use as a makeshift base is in the folder `src/json_server/db.json`.
+The json file that I use as a database mockup is in the folder `src/json_server/db.json`.</br>
+To better simulate a request action to external restful api, all server responses have been delayed by 1000ms.

 ### `npm test`